nrwl/nx/docs/react/tutorial/01-create-application.md

 └── README.md
 ```

-This is an empty Nx workspace without any applications or libraries: nothing to run and nothing to test.
+This is an empty Nx workspace without any applications or libraries: nothing to run, and nothing to test.

 ## Create an React Application

 First, we must add the capability to create [React](https://reactjs.org/) applications via:

+Using `npm`:

 ```bash
 npm install --save-dev @nrwl/react
 ```

-or
+Using `yarn`:

 ```bash
 yarn add --dev @nrwl/react